jlpteaching/ECS154B/lab1/lab1.md

 You may need to update the wires in your CPU design to get all of the R-Type instructions to work.
 There are a couple of tricky ones that may cause you to re-think your design.

 - `add0` tests to make sure you don't overwrite register 0 (it should always be 0 in RISC-V).
-- The `sub` and `sra` instructions will stress corner cases in your ALU control unit (but you already passed those tests so it should work!)
+- The `sub` and `sra` instructions will stress corner cases in your ALU control unit, but you already passed those tests so it should work!
-- The signed an unsigned versions of instructions are also tricky
+- The signed and unsigned versions of instructions are also tricky.

-## Testing
+## Testing the rest of the instructions

-Testing the CPU is very similar to testing your control unit [above](#Testing-your-ALU-control-unit).
+Testing the CPU is very similar to testing your control unit [above](#testing-your-alu-control-unit).
-To run the tests, you execute the `SingleCycleRTypeTesterLab1` suite as follows.
+To run the tests, you execute the `SingleCycleRTypeTesterLab1` suite as follows:

 ```
 dinocpu:sbt> testOnly dinocpu.SingleCycleRTypeTesterLab1